rodages/Project4-CompanyPlanner-client/README.md

 ![Departments list](./screenshots/departments.gif "Departments list")

-The departments route provides a list of all available departments within the company.
-By clicking on the selected department will give more detailed information with the following tabs `department`, `posts`, `staff`, `checklists` further explained below.
+The department's route provides a list of all available departments within the company.
+By clicking on the selected department will give more detailed information with the following tabs: `department`, `posts`, `staff`, `checklists` further explained below.

 #### <a name='department'>Department</a>